-A vast majority of the park is covered in wilderness and showcases some of the most lush flora I’ve ever seen.
+A vast majority of the park is covered in the wilderness and showcases some of the lushest flora I’ve ever seen.
 Thanks to the volcanic activity, it also has its own micro-climate and often seen volcanic fog sweep in after rains.
 And yes, it rains a lot in the park.

 The Volcano House